pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 The criticality bit MUST be zeroed before applying the above algorithm.

-Two-octet encodings with a first octet in the range 120..127 (code points 2160..3951) are reserved for private use.
+Two-octet encodings with a first octet in the range 120..127 (code points 2160..3951) are reserved for private or experimental use.

 ### Packet Type Encoding